 - Evaluate and grade students’ class work, assignments, papers, and oral presentations.

-Law Professors with little to no experience tend to make between $42150 and $62880 while the more experienced ones make over $168490 per year.
+Law Professors with little to no experience tend to make between $36000 and $59250 while the more experienced ones can earn over $179140 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Law Professor is to move to a higher paying state like UT.
-Right now, the highest paying states for Law Professors are UT, MI, IA, MA and TN.
+One of the easiest ways to increase your salary as a Postsecondary Law Teacher is to move to a higher paying state like GA.
+Right now, the highest paying states for Law Professors are GA, IA, UT, MN and AL.

-3 other factors that can increase your salary as A Law Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Law Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Law Professors what degree they had when they got the job and most of them said they had a PhD followed by First professional degree.
+We asked other Law Professors what degree they had when they got the job and most of them said they had a First Professional Degree followed by a PhD.